evncosta/100-Days-of-Code/Day 3/README.md

 - User input processing and case normalization (.lower())
 - Program flow control and branching logic
 - Basic game design principles for text-based adventures

-## 🎓 Course Context

-This project was part of **Day 3: Control Flow and Logical Operators** in the 100 Days of Code curriculum.
-It demonstrates practical application of conditional logic to create an interactive experience with multiple possible outcomes.

 ## 🎮 Game Decisions